Are Drones Legal in Neighborhoods? Know Your Rights!

 Federal Regulations

-• No flying above 400 feet
+• Stay below 400 feet altitude

-• No flying under the influence of drugs or alcohol
+• Never operate under the influence

 Local Regulations